The biggest trends in content and tech: CTO interview

 Content first is in many ways as old as data modelling itself.
 The major difference is that editorial content is more dynamic and faster changing than traditional application data.

-With all the focus on content and cloud, it is impossible not to mention headless CMS.
+With all the focus on content and cloud, it is impossible not to mention composable CMS.

-In addition to creating channel agnostic and reusable content, most organisations still need to handle traditional web content.
+In addition to creating channel agnostic and reusable content, most organizations still need to handle traditional web content.
 Frequently, we actually need both.

-Hybrid CMS brings you the best of both worlds: Content first and headless delivery, seamlessly paired with everything you love about traditional CMS.
-Put shortly, a hybrid CMS continues where a headless CMS ends.
+Put shortly, a composable CMS expands considerably beyond headless CMS.
 It also reduces the amount of tools you have to integrate and manage on a day to day basis for your digital operations.

-To spot the difference between a hybrid CMS and a legacy CMS with an API you should quickly consider the following:
+To spot the difference between a composable CMS and a legacy CMS with an API you should quickly consider the following:

-Our own platform, Enonic XP, is safely placed in the hybrid CMS category.
+Our own Enonic platformĀ is safely placed in the composable CMS category.
 It will be interesting to see if the headless vendors can resist adding more features in this direction as we move forward.

 What can you tell about the trends within front-end frameworks?